BIGJRA/BIGJRA.github.io/rejuv.md

 Additionally, Dig comes out in just one turn and is boosted to 120 base power, so it’s an even stronger STAB Earthquake.

-Nidoqueen is the only Pokémon here that doesn’t really have insane synergy with the field and weather other than this boost - even then it melts your tanky dreams by laying Toxic Spikes or piercing you with mixed Sheer Force offense.
+Nidoqueen is the only Pokemon here that doesn’t really have insane synergy with the field and weather other than this boost - even then it melts your tanky dreams by laying Toxic Spikes or piercing you with mixed Sheer Force offense.
 His Claydol has a crest which notably makes